sequentialread/pow-captcha/README.md

 # 💥PoW!
 Captcha

+A proof of work based captcha similar to [mCaptcha](https://mcaptcha.org/).

+Compared to mainstream captchas like recaptcha, hcaptcha, friendlycaptcha, this one is better for a few reasons:

-A proof of work based captcha similar to [friendly captcha](https://github.com/FriendlyCaptcha/friendly-challenge), but lightweight, self-hosted and GPLv3 licensed.
-All dependencies are included, total front-end unminified gzipped file size is about 50KB.
+ - It is lightweight & all dependencies are included; total front-end unminified gzipped file size is about 50KB.
+ - It is self-hosted.
+It does not spy on you or your users; you can tell because you run it on your own server, you wholly own and control it.
+   - If you wish to use the one that I host instead of running it yourself, just let me know.
+Maybe we can work something out.
+ - It is fully GPLv3 licensed.
+It is legally structured to protect your freedom to own and operate the software in perpetuity.

+Compared to other proof of work captchas like mCaptcha,  I believe that this one is better because:

+  - It uses a multi-threaded [WASM (Web Assembly)](https://webassembly.org/) [WebWorker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) running the [Scrypt hash function](https://en.wikipedia.org/wiki/Scrypt) instead of [SHA256](https://en.wikipedia.org/wiki/SHA-2).
+Because of this, it's less succeptible to hash-farming attacks.
+  - It is optimized for production use; its API minimizes the number of requests and amount of latency that you have to add to your system.

 ![screencast](readme/screencast.gif)